Class Ranking, Distinct & Academic State Distinction, Graduating with Honors, Tennessee Scholars, Top 10

 · Attain a score of 3 or higher on at least two advanced placement exams

-· Successfully complete the International Baccalaureate Diploma Programme
+· Successfully complete the International Baccalaureate Diploma Program

 · Earn 12 or more semester hours of transcripted post-secondary credit

-Students will be recognized as graduating with “honors” by attaining a 3.0 GPA and obtaining both of the following requirements:
+Students will be recognized as graduating with “state honors” by attaining a 3.0 GPA and obtaining both of the following requirements:

 meeting all the benchmarks for all ACT or SAT Subtests